 Applicants should consult NIDRR's Long-Range Plan for Fiscal Years 2018-2023 when preparing an application.
 The Plan is organized around the following outcome domains: (1) community living and participation; (2) health and function; and (3) employment.
 Applicants for FI projects must specify in their abstract and project narrative which major outcome domain their proposed project will focus on.

-FIP research applicants must define the stage or stages of research that they propose to conduct.
-These stages - exploration and discovery, intervention development, intervention efficacy, and scale-up evaluation - are defined on Page 4 of the RFP in Attached Files, below.
+FI Projects research applicants must define the stage or stages of research that they propose to conduct.
+If the FI Projects grant is to conduct research that can be categorized under more than one stage including research that progresses from one stage to another, those stages must be clearly specified.
+These stages: exploration and discovery, intervention development, intervention efficacy, and scale-up evaluation, are defined on Page 4 of the RFP in Attached Files, below.

 GrantWatch ID#: 182648

-The project period is 36-months with three 12-month budget periods.
+Length of Project Periods: 36-month project period with three 12-month budget periods

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 To submit a letter of intent or to register for the pre-application meeting, please email: